geostyler/geostyler/README.md

      "noImplicitReturns": true,
 ```

-Then uncomment or add resolve aliases to the wepackconfig:
+Then uncomment or add resolve aliases to the webpack config:

 ```diff
 --- a/config/webpack.common.config.js